steps-math/steps-math.github.io/src/notes/lecture-25.md

 Recall the strategy:
 1. Identify the function to optimize.
 2. Write it in terms of one variable.
-3. Determine the domain.
-4. Find the derivative, solve for critical points.
+3. Find the derivative, solve for critical points.
-5. Test points to find max/min.
+4. Test points to find max/min.
-6. Interpret in context.
+5. Interpret in context.

 ## Application: Minimizing Cost